 Business Development: Social media also offers a platform to connect with potential customers or clients and build business leads.
 Particularly, for many small & medium size enterprises, boutique shops, freelancers social media offers powerful access to reach out to potential clients.

-Keep tracking this space to know how HR folks use social media and what is in it for you!
+Now that we know how businesses use social media for various key applications, keep a track of this space to know how HR folks use social media and what is in it for you!

-By: Dr. Raj,
+By: Dr. Raj